-The world-renowned Angostura Bitters, while first formulated by Dr JGB Siegert in Venezuela, it has been manufactured in and exported from Trinidad since 1875.
+The world-renowned Angostura Bitters, while first formulated by Dr JGB Siegert in Venezuela, has been manufactured in and exported from Trinidad since 1875.
 Siegert and his family — and the family business — migrated to the island around that time.
 The Port of Spain company, the House of Angostura, has kept their legendary recipe a secret since 1824.

 Trinidad & Tobago has an impressive record in the petrochemical industry.
-The largest oil and natural gas producer in the Caribbean, with one of the largest natural gas processing facilities in the western hemisphere, T&T was identified as the world’s sixth largest LNG (liquefied natural gas) exporter (BP Statistical Review of World Energy 2015), and the largest exporter of LNG to the USA, accounting for 71% of their LNG imports.
-The country also is the world’s largest exporter of ammonia and the second largest exporter of methanol (IHS Global Insight 2013).
-While this industrial strength has made T&T the wealthiest nation in the Caribbean, and the third richest in the Americas after the US and Canada (by GDP per capita), emphasis on oil and gas production and consumption has also made the nation the second highest per capita producer of greenhouse emissions (after Qatar), and the second highest producer per unit of GDP (after Uzbekistan).
+The largest oil and natural gas producer in the Caribbean, with one of the largest natural gas processing facilities in the western hemisphere, T&T was identified as the world’s sixth largest LNG (liquefied natural gas) exporter (BP Statistical Review of World Energy 2015), and was the largest exporter of LNG to the USA, accounting for 71% of their LNG imports.
+The country also was, for many years, the world’s largest exporter of ammonia and the second largest exporter of methanol (IHS Global Insight 2013).
+While this industrial strength had made T&T the wealthiest nation in the Caribbean, and the third richest in the Americas after the US and Canada (by GDP per capita), emphasis on oil and gas production and consumption also made the nation the second highest per capita producer of greenhouse emissions (after Qatar), and the second highest producer per unit of GDP (after Uzbekistan).

 “Marisa’s Move” — into the gymnastics history books

-An 18-year-old Trini-Canadian gymnast Marisa Dick, who has been representing team Trinidad & Tobago in international competition (and became the first local gymnast to represent T&T, albeit under controversial circumstances), debuted a mount on to the balance beam at the 2015 World Gymnastics Championships in Glasgow, Scotland that had never been done before.
+An 18-year-old Trini-Canadian gymnast Marisa Dick, who was representing team Trinidad & Tobago in international competition (and became the first local gymnast to represent T&T, albeit under controversial circumstances), debuted a mount on to the balance beam at the 2015 World Gymnastics Championships in Glasgow, Scotland that had never been done before.
 The move bearing her name gained became part of the official Code of Points, which governs the scoring systems at each level of competition in gymnastics.